open-xml-templating/docxtemplater/contributing.md

 # Contribution Guide

 This is an open-source project.
 Please be kind and have a positive attitude.
-You are not my client.

 ## How can you solve an issue by your own